rob-baron/num-methods/README.md

 # num-methods
 ## Introduction

-I am using some simple numerical methods to form some ideas that I have had and want to try in practice.
+I am just writing this as an example for some friends of mine.

 For this I am using a combination of C/C++ as I am trying to explain what is going on and the audience (some of my friends) have a easier